threefoldfoundation/threefold_data/content/blog/zero_people_IT_is_the_future/zero_people_IT_is_the_future.md

 Such a system should ideally be owned by many (not just a single organization, bringing centralization back into the equations) that operate IT tasks for many.
 We have not seen such a system in existence, but we are as TFTech building and rolling out technology that can do this.

-We believe that IT's future is in decentralization where specific coordinators (bots) will roam a network of capacity looking for a task to do, making themselves available where needed, creating more of them if the system grows, and allowing the global population to deploy and operate IT workloads.
+We believe that IT's future is in decentralization where specific coordinators (bots) will roam a network of capacity looking for a task to do, making themselves available where needed, creating more of them when the system grows, and allowing the global population to deploy and operate IT workloads.